Shenzi Field – BHP Billiton (Oil, Gulf of Mexico)

 The Shenzi field is a deepwater, Miocene oil development, located in the Green Canyon area of Gulf of Mexico.
 Shenzi is an oil field with a design capacity in excess of 100,000bpd.
 Shenzi was developed via dual flowline, subsea tiebacks from multiple manifolds to the host facility, relying on gas lift for artificial lift as reservoir pressure depletes over time.

-MSi Kenny performed an extensive flow assurance study, consisting of thermal and hydraulic modelling of multiple wells/multiple production loops.
-MSI Kenny worked with other disciplines to confirm system architecture and worked with the operations team to develop an operational philosophy for the field in order to meet all flow assurance objectives.
+Our team of experience consultants performed an extensive flow assurance study, consisting of thermal and hydraulic modelling of multiple wells/multiple production loops.
+We worked with other disciplines to confirm system architecture and worked with the operations team to develop an operational philosophy for the field in order to meet all flow assurance objectives.
 Scope of study included steady state, cooldown, restart, displacement, flowline preheating, and depressurization so to properly address hydrate/wax issues.

-MSi Kenny performed steady state and transient modelling to select field development concept for an HP/HT field in deepwater GOM.
-MSi Kenny worked as part of an integrated project team to provide input conditions for the pipeline design / subsea layout.
+Our consultants performed steady state and transient modelling to select field development concept for an HP/HT field in deepwater GOM.
+Our team worked as part of an integrated project team to provide input conditions for the pipeline design / subsea layout.